-Now playing on the Poarch Band of Creek Indians Digital Dome Theater for a limited time only!
+Coming soon to the Poarch Band of Creek Indians Digital Dome Theater!

 MOBILE, AL.– The Exploreum Science Center is proud to announce a groundbreaking new partnership with the Poarch Band of Creek Indians in the digital upgrade of its Dome Theater.
 Working with D3D, a nationally recognized company based in Evanston, Illinois, the Exploreum will make a huge leap from its current state as a film-based theater into a digital laser-based Giant Screen Dome theater.